aafaz/US-Covid-19-Tracker/README.md

 When you want to go back to the primary dashboard, you have a back button to “Go back to Primary Dashboard.”
 Now you can see the overall U.S. dashboard and click on another state to get the granular details again.

 This is the working of my COVID-19 dashboard.
-You can play with the dashboard here : https://tabsoft.co/3eroWKQand I would love to hear your feedback or suggestions.
+You can play with the dashboard here : https://tabsoft.co/3eroWKQ and I would love to hear your feedback or suggestions.
 You can connect with me on <a href="https://www.linkedin.com/in/aafazilahi/">LinkedIn</a> for any feedback or discussions.